John Cafferty

 Born in 1950 in Narragansett, Rhode Island, Cafferty started playing guitar at age 14 and formed his first band, The Nightcrawlers, at age 15.
 After renaming the group The East-West Blues Band, they played blues, R&B and rock covers at school dances and small clubs before breaking up after graduation, when Cafferty became lead singer of The Luvin’ Kynd, a rock group which included drummer Kenny Jo Silva.

-In 1972, when The Luvin’ Kynd disbanded, Cafferty and Silva formed Beaver Brown – named after a color they saw listed on a can of paint – with four well-known players on the Rhode Island club circuit, guitarist Garry “Guitar” Gramolini, bassist Pat Lupo, keyboardist Bobby Cotoia and saxophonist Paul Jackson.
-With a hard-edged but equally soulful sound – admittedly influenced by the J. Geils Band’s tough-but passionate vibe – the band served up an irresistible cocktail of classic R&B stirred into vintage rock ‘n roll, with Cafferty, the primary songwriter, singing with a balance of Wilson Pickett’s sweet sentimentality and Mick Jagger’s brash bravado.
+In 1972, when The Luvin’ Kynd disbanded, Cafferty and Silva formed Beaver Brown – named after a color they saw listed on a can of paint – with four well-known players on the Rhode Island club circuit: guitarist Garry “Guitar” Gramolini, bassist Pat Lupo, keyboardist Bobby Cotoia and saxophonist Paul Jackson.
+With a hard-edged but equally soulful sound – admittedly influenced by The J. Geils Band’s tough-but passionate vibe – the band served up an irresistible cocktail of classic R&B stirred into vintage rock ‘n roll, with Cafferty, the primary songwriter, singing with a balance of Wilson Pickett’s sweet sentimentality and Mick Jagger’s brash bravado.

 In 1973, after debuting at Providence College, Beaver Brown became one of the tightest, most sought-after bands in Rhode Island.
 In 1977, after Michael “Tunes” Antunes had replaced Jackson on sax, the group landed a weekly gig at Lupo’s Heartbreak Hotel in Providence and throughout 1978 and 1979 they played up and down the Northeast corridor and were a frequent act at Toad’s Place in New Haven.
-Often compared to Bruce Springsteen & the E Street Band for their blue-collar image, tireless work ethic and dynamic live performances, the band became nearly as popular in beach-resort towns like Asbury Park, New Jersey, as they were in New England.

 In 1980, after self-releasing “Wild Summer Nights” and “Tender Years,” both of which saw steady airplay on the East Coast, Beaver Brown made their New York debut at The Bottom Line in September.
-Despite that and the consistent popularity of their live shows, however, major labels ignored the group except to write terse rejection letters saying they sounded too much like Springsteen.
+Despite that high-profile gig and the consistent popularity of their live shows, however, major labels ignored the group except to write terse rejection letters saying they sounded too much like Springsteen.

 In 1983, the band’s fortunes reversed when Kenny Vance, a longtime Beaver Brown fan who was the music supervisor for the movie Eddie and the Cruisers, hired Cafferty to write a few songs for the film.
-After hearing how well Cafferty’s tracks captured the movie’s mood, director Martin Davidson asked him to write the entire score and, though the movie was a box-office dud, the album rocketed up the charts, reaching #10 in the Billboard Top 200 and eventually going quadruple platinum, with the song “On the Dark Side” hitting #1 in the Billboard Rock chart and #7 in the Billboard Hot 100.
-The second single, “Tender Years,” peaked at #7 in the Billboard Hot 100.
+After hearing how well Cafferty’s tracks captured the movie’s mood, director Martin Davidson asked him to write the entire score.

-In 1984, now full-fledged rock stars and officially John Cafferty & the Beaver Brown Band, the group toured North America, including stops at The Channel in Boston and The Living Room in Providence, and appeared on the 1984/85 MTV New Year’s Eve Special alongside Joan Jett & The Blackhearts, UB40, General Public, and Frankie Goes to Hollywood.
+In 1984, now full-fledged rock stars – and officially renamed “John Cafferty & the Beaver Brown Band” – the group toured North America, including stops at The Channel in Boston and The Living Room in Providence, and appeared on the 1984/85 MTV New Year’s Eve Special with Joan Jett & The Blackhearts, UB40, General Public and Frankie Goes to Hollywood.

 In the 1990s, Silva left the band, replaced by former Tavares drummer Jackie Santos, Dean Cassell took over for Lupo and Steve Burke replaced Cotoia.
 The group continued to be a wildly popular live act across New England playing Rhode Island venues like The Rustic (Coventry) and the Sandywoods Center (Tiverton), Toad’s Place, The Sting and the Oakdale Theatre in Connecticut, the Hampton Beach Club Casino and The Matterhorn in Stowe, Vermont.

-In the early 1990s, Scotti Bros. released two Eddie and The Cruisers albums of Cafferty-penned songs, The Unreleased Tapes (1991) and Live and In Concert (1992) and Cafferty’s “Get a Life” appeared on the soundtrack for the 1998 film There’s Something About Mary, which also included songs by Jonathan Richman and The Lemonheads.
+In the early 1990s, Scotti Bros. released two Eddie and The Cruisers albums of Cafferty-penned songs, The Unreleased Tapes (1991) and Live and In Concert (1992), and Cafferty’s “Get a Life” appeared on the soundtrack for the 1998 film There’s Something About Mary, which also included songs by Jonathan Richman and The Lemonheads.

 In the 2000s, the band headlined regularly across North America including shows at the Hatch Memorial Shell in Boston in 2006, 2007 and 2010 and multiple gigs at the Mohegan Sun Resort & Casino in Connecticut, where fans from across the globe often asked Cafferty to sign his autograph “Eddie.”
 In 2012, John Cafferty & the Beaver Brown Band were inducted into the Rhode Island Music Hall of Fame.